squidfunk/mkdocs-material/docs/plugins/blog.md

 <!-- md:version 9.2.0 --> ·
 <!-- md:default `true` -->

-The blog plugin comes with sane defaults and conventions, and thus can be simply enabled with a single line.
-Add the following lines to `mkdocs.yml` to enable blogging capabilities:
+As with all [built-in plugins], enabling the blog plugin to do its work is straight-forward.
+Just add the following lines to `mkdocs.yml`, and start writing your first blog post immediately:

 ``` yaml
 plugins:
   - blog
 ```

+  [built-in plugins]: index.md

 ### General